 Willamette Valley Early History

 Much has been written about the history of the Willamette Valley.
-In this article, we’ll explore the area’s founding and discuss a few key early history events that have shaped the Valley’s wine industry over the course of its history.
-And we’ll also delve into some of the region’s oldest vineyards and wineries.
+In this article, we’ll explore the area’s founding and discuss a few key early historical events that have shaped the Valley’s wine industry.
+We’ll also delve into some of the region’s oldest vineyards and wineries.
 So, join us as we journey through the Willamette Valley’s early history.

 The Founding of the Willamette Valley

 The world-famous Willamette Valley, which lies in the heart of Oregon wine country is bounded on the west by the Oregon Coast Range and the Cascades to the east.
 This area was first explored in 1806 by feted American explorers Meriwether Lewis and William Clark.
-Their brief expedition to the northern edge of the valley did much to open the way for subsequent American settlers to find this beautiful valley and open up its fertile farmland.
+Their brief expedition to the northern edge of the valley did much to open the way for subsequent American settlers to find this beautiful valley and settle in its fertile lands.

 Skip forward to the 1840s when a wave of immigrants mostly from the Mississippi Valley arrived in the Willamette Valley.
-These settlers, drawn by the accounts of the valley’s good farmland and mild climate, came to the region with a strong desire to make their way in this untamed frontier.
+These settlers, drawn by accounts of the Valley’s rich farmlands and mild climate, came to the region with a strong desire to make their way in this untamed frontier.
 The immigrants built temporary shelters until they could carve out permanent homes.
-They cleared the land of its thick forest and stumps (logging had not yet come into full swing), grew crops, and began to raise livestock.
+They cleared the land of its thick forest and stumps (logging had not yet become a successful industry), grew crops, and began to raise livestock.

 A Tradition Begins

-Ernest Reuter would go on to gain recognition for his klevner (German for pinot blanc) which he made from grapes harvested from Wine Hill, which is just west of Forest Grove, the modern-day site of the David Hill Winery.
+Ernest Reuter would go on to gain recognition for his wine made from Klevner (German for Pinot Blanc) which he made from grapes harvested from Wine Hill, which is just west of Forest Grove, the modern-day site of the David Hill Winery.

 The Willamette Wine Industry Begins to Flourish